 In the midst of the meeting, Thomas Heaney, club President, interrupted the other discussions to give his opinion that Cheyenne was badly in need of a new and modern hotel.
 At the time, the main hotel in town was one called the Inter-Ocean which, over time had become outdated and had taken on the more of a role as the city’s principal watering hole.

 Though Heaney had said this in a somewhat joking fashion, the other men agreed and by February of the following year, the Cheyenne Securities Company was organized for the purpose of building a new hotel.
 Moving quickly, the hotel was designed by architect William Duboise and in March, a contract was awarded to build it.
-Construction started in June, 1910 and in March, 1911 it was completed at a costs of about $250,000, including furnishings.
+Construction started in June 1910 and in March 1911 it was completed at a cost of about $250,000, including furnishings.

 On March 9, 1911, the hotel hosted an elaborate grand opening that was attended by men in full evening dress, gallant Army Officers and a host of elegantly gowned ladies.
 As a band played until the wee hours of the morning, the guests danced and admired the magnificent appointments and furnishings of the new hotel, modern to the smallest detail.